iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.adph.exposurenotifications___1.10.0/report.md

 > Why hasn't it updated since December 13th!?<br> :date: __2020-12-19 00:11:33__

 > The app started working wonderfully.
 But at the end of October, it stopped.
 No new upgrades and no notifications.
 I will try and download the app again.<br> :date: __2020-12-06 13:31:12__

-> Great if it would work.
-I tested positive and want to alert others by using the app.
-When it asks me to verify the code sent to my phone, I can't because it never sends the code.
-I've tried over and over.<br> :date: __2020-12-01 18:35:17__